 TBD

-3. Follow guidelines for content ownership and authority.
+3. Create guidelines for content ownership and authority.

 Authority defines who is empowered to make strategic and day-to-day decisions about the content of our website.
 Ownership defines who is responsible for the creation and maintenance of each piece of content.
 These guidelines help maintain the integrity of the information on our site <More TBD>